“In the midst of pain, I received peace, at the point of death, my freedom. And though I will die a condemned man, I will live eternally pardoned.

 “Do you want me to crucify your king?”
 Pilate questioned them as he pointed to Jesus.

-“We have no king but Caesar!” they proclaimed.
+“We have no king but Caesar!”
 And the people began to cry out again.
 Pilate leaned over to the officer standing next to him.

 “Bring me a bowl of water and a towel.”
 When the officer returned with the water, Pilate raised his hands to silence the crowd once again.
 After doing all he could to persuade the crowd to release Jesus he said,

 “You have asked for the release of Barabbas in keeping with the tradition of releasing one prisoner to you during your Passover.
 What then shall I do with Jesus who is called the Christ?”

 Pilate began to wash his hands before them saying,

 “I am innocent of this man’s blood.
 You see to it!”